 Vanilla Frosting, one of Nicky’s top fonts, features this colorful image inspired by bakeries.

-You probably know about the usefulness of sites like Pinterest that can allow you to save and catalogue all kinds of digital palettes.
+You probably know about the usefulness of sites like Pinterest that can allow you to save and catalog all kinds of digital palettes.
 But, what about physical pieces of inspiration?

 Nicky keeps a Palettes board in her Pinterest profile, where she stores attractive color schemes for later use.
 You can see the relationship between the inspiration she gets from pins like “14 Citrus Color Palettes” and the color schemes in products like Vanilla Frosting.

-Sometimes a digital color wheel just won’t cut it.
+Sometimes when choosing a color combination, a digital color wheel just won’t cut it.
 It can be incredibly inspiring to step away from the screen and instead look at a physical color swatch, and that’s exactly what Pantone sets provide.

 The nice thing about Pantone swatches?
-Not so old-fashioned after all!
 Every Pantone color comes with its HEX equivalent.
 You can even use hexadecimal colors in the Canva color picker for quick and easy palette development.

 Pantone swatches and other physical color index sets are also fantastic for any designer who is crafting something for print purposes.
 Knowing exactly how your color will look when it’s on paper can save you so much time, money and stress when it comes time to head to the printers.